 3. Different types of Linens for different weather

 Basically dependent on the weather.
-If it is cold, we use a thicker fluffier material like fleece, soft flannel, or heavier-weight cotton to keep us snuggly and cozy during the chilly nights, and when it’s summer or hot weather, its the linen or cotton bed linens for us.
+If it is cold, we use a thicker fluffier material like fleece, soft flannel, or heavier-weight cotton (like this and this!) to keep us snuggly and cozy during the chilly nights, and when it’s summer or hot weather, its the linen or cotton bed linens for us.

 I didn’t know this until I’ve spent my autumn and winter months here in Germany; I thought there’s only one kind, and yes, I was wrong.